 Let’s face it… you have to take your battery with you wherever you go.
 You’ll need a lot of battery power for a full day or overnight bike tour.
 But you do have a couple of options:

-- Get a lighter than typical battery that still works with your e-bike model.
+- Get a lighter-than-typical battery that still works with your e-bike model.
 Bosch has a smaller and lighter charger that works well for travelers.
-It’s only 160mm long and 75mm wide as compared to a standard charger that is likely 190mm long and 86mm wide.
+It’s only 160mm long and 75mm wide as compared to a standard charger which is likely 190mm long and 86mm wide.
 Further, the Bosch charger only weighs 60 grams as compared to an 800-gram regular charger.

 When shopping for a charger, whether it’s a second travel charger being purchased or you’re getting one for regular use, you’ll want to consider the charging time.
 Bosch’s smaller battery can take up to twice as long to charge, which could be a problem if you’re making a quick stop while traveling to charge it.

 - Frankly, it might just be more efficient to just take your own regular battery along during your travels.
 You could even buy a second one just for this purpose.
 Of course, at an average cost of $500, that’s a pretty expensive way to go!

 Although this can be a little bulky, a tool kit made just for bikes is a necessity.
 A bike tool kit will have several items to fix specific parts on your bike that a regular tool kit won’t have.
 This includes a pedal wrench and various other wrenches and allen keys that’ll fit your bike’s nuts and bolts.

 Get a Tire Inflator and Repair Patch Kit

 This is not optional!
 Hopefully, you already carry these with you wherever you ride.
 However, taking care of your tires becomes even more important when on the road or far from home.
 Keeping your tires inflated properly will provide a more efficient ride and protect your tires.